acharyab15/dotfiles/README.md

 A lot of good stuff from [this](https://www.fullstackpython.com/vim.html) page for python/VIM integration

-[Vim as a Go](https://octetz.com/posts/vim-as-go-ide) has an awesome tutorial for setting up VIM for Golang development using the Language Server Protocol(LSP) based [Conqueror of Completion](https://github.com/neoclide/coc.nvim) as the completion tool.
+[Vim as a Go IDE](https://octetz.com/posts/vim-as-go-ide) has an awesome tutorial for setting up VIM for Golang development using the Language Server Protocol(LSP) based [Conqueror of Completion](https://github.com/neoclide/coc.nvim) as the completion tool.

-The `.vimrc_go` file on this repo contains a minimalist vimrc that only has two plugins -- vim-go and coc -- for a very fast Golang development in Go.
+The `.vimrc_go` file on this repo contains a minimalist vimrc (in terms of plugins) that only has two plugins -- vim-go and coc -- for a very fast Golang development in Go.
+It does have some basic setups that I like in my VIM environment but nothing to slow down VIM.

 ### Some simple, yet amazing key mappings